Planning guidance and advice notes

 - Guidance on Assessing the Impacts of Developments on Groundwater Dependent Terrestrial Ecosystems - guidance which sets out SEPA’s expectations for the assessment of impact of developments on Groundwater Dependent Terrestrial Ecosystems (GWDTE).
 It is intended for developers, local authorities, and determining authorities.

-- SEPA Planning Advice Note: Assessing the impact of developments on peatland and carbon rich soils - assessing the impact of developments on peatland and carbon rich soils – guidance which sets out SEPA’s approach to assessing the impact of development on peatlands and carbon rich soils.
+- SEPA Planning Advice Note: Assessing the impact of developments on peatland and carbon rich soils - guidance which sets out SEPA’s approach to assessing the impact of development on peatlands and carbon rich soils.
 It is intended for developers, local authorities and determining authorities.

-- SEPA Standing Advice for the Department for Business, Energy and Industrial Strategy and Marine Directorate on marine consultations - standing advice provided to apply to all marine development proposals except a development proposal of potentially significant impact on aspects of the environment directly regulated by SEPA which is not dealt with adequately by our standing advice or is novel or unusual in which case please consult us specifying exactly the aspect of the environment regulated by SEPA on which advice is sought.
+- SEPA Standing Advice for the Department for Business, Energy and Industrial Strategy and Marine Directorate on marine consultations - standing advice provided to apply to all marine development proposals except for a development proposal of potentially significant impact on aspects of the environment directly regulated by SEPA, which is not dealt with adequately by our standing advice or is novel or unusual.
+In this case, please consult us, specifying exactly the aspect of the environment regulated by SEPA on which advice is sought.

 - SEPA Standing Advice on peaty soil - standing advice that applies to development on sites where the peat survey has identified that most of the soil is peaty/organo mineral soil and there are only small quantities of peat or no peat is present.